0kam/alproj/docs/usage.md

 ![](_static/dem.png)

 Both the airborne photograph and the DSM must cover hole the area where the target photograph covers.
-And both of them must be in a same planar Coordinate Reference System, e.g. Universal Transverse Mercator Coordinate System (UTM).
+Both of them must be in the same planar Coordinate Reference System, e.g. Universal Transverse Mercator Coordinate System (UTM).

 ## Setting up Pointcloud Database
 First, you should prepare a pointcloud database using the airborne photograph and the DSM.